mablic/discordBot/README.md

  - Beta v0.6:
     - New function for the scheduler, now the Bot can send reminder to the user
     - Bugs fix

+ - Beta v0.7:
+    - New function to add the time zone by user.
+The Bot can send reminder to the user by their time zone
+    - Update the database schema of the check-in table
+    - Update the notification class to include the Discord channel id
+    - Restrict the asynchronous with the scheduler with one core

 ## Authors